 Dean: William H. Clements

-The College of Graduate and Continuing Studies is committed to lifelong and experiential learning in a distance education delivery format.
-The College of Graduate and Continuing Studies offers graduate certificates in:
+The College of Graduate and Continuing Studies (CGCS) is committed to lifelong and experiential learning in a distance education delivery format.
+The college offers certificates in:

 - Computer Forensic Investigation/Incident Response Team Management